The density of ADE families of curves having squarefree discriminant: Constructing orbits

 \begin{ex} Our construction is inspired by the construction in \cite[Sections 2.2 and 3.2]{BSWsquarefree} for the case $A_n$.
 In that case, $C \to B$ corresponds to the family of hyperelliptic curves $y^2 = f(x)$, where $f(x)$ has degree $n+1$ (there is a slight difference between this paper and \cite{BSWsquarefree}, in that we consider $f(x)$ without an $x^n$ term while they consider polynomials with a possibly non-zero linear term; we ignore this difference for now).
 The main goal of \cite[Sections 2.2 and 3.2]{BSWsquarefree} is to construct an embedding

-where $\sigma_m(f)$ has characteristic polynomial $f$ and $Q(\sigma_m(f)) = m$.
-By taking the usual pinning in $\SL_{n+1}$, we see that our space $W_0$ corresponds to the space of symmetric matrices in $\fsl_{n+1}$ where the entries above the superdiagonal are zero, and the height-one entries are precisely those in the superdiagonal.
+where $\sigma_m(f)$ has characteristic polynomial $f$ and $Q(\sigma_m(f)) = m$.\footnote{In \cite{BSWsquarefree}, the space that we denote as $W_0$ is denoted there by $W_{00}$.} By taking the usual pinning in $\SL_{n+1}$, we see that $V$ corresponds to the space of matrices in $\fsl_{n+1}$ which are symmetric across the antidiagonal, $W_0$ corresponds to the subspace of $V$ where the entries above the superdiagonal are zero, and the height-one entries are precisely those in the superdiagonal (in \cite{BSWsquarefree}, everything is ``reflected vertically'', so for instance $V$ is the space of symmetric matrices across the diagonal; this makes no difference in the results).
 An explicit section of $B$ can be taken to lie in $\frac{1}{4}W_0(\Z)$: namely, if $n$ is odd, the matrix

-can be seen to have characteristic polynomial $f(x) = x^{n+1} + b_1x^n +\dots+b_nx +b_{n+1}$. (if $n$ is even, a similar matrix can be given).
+can be seen to have characteristic polynomial $f(x) = x^{n+1} + b_1x^n +\dots+b_nx +b_{n+1}$; if $n$ is even, a similar matrix can be given.
 The main observation in this case is that if $m^2$ weakly divides $\Delta(f)$, then there exists an $l\in \Z$ such that $f(x+l) = x^{n+1} + p_1x^n +\dots+mp_nx +m^2p_{n+1}$ (cf. \cite[Proposition 2.2]{BSWsquarefree}).
 Then, if $D = \diag(m,1,\dots,1,m^{-1})$, we observe that the matrix

 is integral, has characteristic polynomial $f(x)$ and the entries in the superdiagonal are $(m,1,\dots,1,m)$.
 Thus, this matrix has $Q$-invariant $m$, as desired. \end{ex} \begin{obs} Our $Q$-invariant is slightly different to the $Q$-invariant defined in \cite{BSWsquarefree}, which is defined in a slightly more general subspace of $V$.
 When restricting to $W_0(\Q)$, their $Q$-invariant turns out to be a product of powers of the elements of the superdiagonal, whereas in our case we simply take the product of these elements.
 This difference does not affect the proof of Theorem \ref{theorem:tail}, and we can also see that for both definitions the $Q$-invariant in the previous example is $m$. \end{obs}